Sail 1 Checkout Procedures

 Leaving the Dock

-- Display proper seamanship using the engine, lines, and crew coordination for a departure appropriate for the wind and weather conditions.
+- Display proper seamanship using the engine, lines, and crew coordination for a departure appropriate for wind and weather conditions.

 Boat control in Confined Waters